ctsrc/Base256/README.md

 >
 > To detect all three kinds of errors, the two lists are used alternately
 > for the even-offset bytes and the odd-offset bytes in the byte sequence.
-> Each byte value is actually represented by two different words,
-> depending on whether that byte appears at an even or an odd offset
-> from the beginning of the byte sequence.
-The two lists are
-> readily distinguished by the number of syllables;
-> the even list has words of two syllables, the odd list has three.
-> The two lists have a maximum word length of 9 and 11 letters, respectively.

 https://en.wikipedia.org/wiki/PGP_word_list